Noughts & Crosses (novel series): Noughts and Crosses

 Years later, Sephy returns home from Chivers.
 Upon entering the house, she discovers a letter by Callum telling her to meet him at the family's private beach.
 She goes there, but discovers Callum is there with other LM members to kidnap her and hold her hostage.
-She's taken to their hideout and the LM members demand the release of at least five LMs and a ransom for Sephy.
+She is taken to their hideout, and the LM members demand the release of at least five LMs and a ransom for Sephy.
 The LM's second-in-command, Andrew Dorn, then visits Callum and his cell members.

-Callum is able to visit an injured Sephy in the room where she is being held.
+Callum can visit an injured Sephy in the room where she is being held.
 Alone together, Callum reveals to her his unsuccessful attempt to catch up to her before she left for Chivers.
 Their love rekindles, and the two end up having sex.
 Afterwards, Sephy escapes into the woods, chased by Jude and another LM member.
 Callum finds her first and gives false directions to the others; he then gives Sephy instructions to escape.
-Sephy then tells Callum that she'd seen Andrew before in her house with Kamal, revealing that Andrew is a government informant.
+Sephy then tells Callum that she had seen Andrew before in her house with Kamal, revealing that Andrew is a government informant.
 Informing the rest of the LM about Andrew, the remaining members agreed to split up and keep a low profile, not meeting up again until Callum's birthday.

-Sephy then begins to experience strange symptoms, and takes a pregnancy test, revealing that she is pregnant with Callum's child.
+Sephy then begins to experience strange symptoms and takes a pregnancy test, revealing that she is pregnant with Callum's child.
 When her parents learn of this, they pressure her to have an abortion, which Sephy repeatedly refuses.
 Meanwhile, Callum is working as a mechanic as a cover, and hears Kamal on the radio being interrogated over whether his daughter is pregnant.
 Callum then meets up with Sephy in the Hadleys' rose garden, and she confirms the rumors.
-While they're meeting, they are discovered and Callum is arrested.
+While they are meeting, they are discovered, and Callum is arrested.
 Nobody believed Sephy when she maintains she was not raped, and Callum is sentenced to be hanged.

 Kamal tells Sephy that if she keeps her child, Callum will be hanged, but if she has the abortion, he will serve years in prison instead.
 Kamal makes a similar offer to Callum, wanting Callum to publicly admit to raping Sephy.
 Both decide to keep the baby, and Callum is hanged at the gallows.